garrandall/popular-music-data/tracks/bed-and-board-barbara-mason.md

 That there's much more to love

 Than bed and board (bed and board)
-Ooh, baby, bed and board
+Oh, baby, bed and board
 (Bed and board) oh, don't you know

 Don't know what happened